“Why buy the cow if you can get the milk for free?”

 Nothing about my tale is uncommon, surely you have a few stories of your own.
 Ever have a moment where something in your brain just clicks?
 In friendly conversation, while sharing anecdotes, a man in my presence uttered an old adage.
 It’s an idiom that has consistently irritated me through the years due to its antiquated message, ”Why buy the cow if you can get the milk for free?”

-You are likely to have heard the phrase at some point in your life.
+It’s likely you have heard the phrase at some point in your life.
 It refers to the idea that a man doesn’t need to wed if he’s already receiving the benefits of a husband without actually marrying.
 Ever felt yourself getting comfortable in a relationship while performing the duties of a pseudo wife?
 Do you think doing the job eliminates or diminishes your chances of him proposing?
 The vote may be split, however, on a personal level, I refuse to believe that mom’s reservations about pre-marital relations and living together have merit in current day society.
 Women have come too far to be brainwashed into thinking they are less worthy if choose to take part in an adult emotional and physical relationship.

 Men and women don’t always know what they’re looking for in a partner but usually, there is a sense of whether or not they want to enter a legally binding commitment with that person.
 There are people with a natural desire to find a partner to share life and build something together.
 A man who believes in marriage and has a strong conviction of his love will be indifferent to the “milk” he is getting from you while dating or residing under the same roof.
 As an empowered and powerful woman, never be afraid of being yourself.
 If he does not marry you it isn’t necessarily because you are doing something wrong.
 Men tell you what they want, we sometimes block out what we don’t want to hear.
 Chances are he has expressed a lack of desire for marriage at some point in the relationship.